The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: for the finite subgroups of

 \section{$K_{-1}(\Z [G])$ for the finite subgroups of $B_{n}(\St)$}

 Let $G$ be a finite subgroup of $B_{n}(\St)$.
 In order to determine $K_{-1}(\Z [G])$, we shall use the following special case of a result of Carter.
+Similar results have recently been obtained independently by B.~Magurn in~\cite{Mag} for generalised quaternion and binary polyhedral groups.

 First we recall that a simple Artinian ring $A$ is isomorphic to $\mathcal{M}_{n}(D)$ for some positive integer $n$ and some skew field $D$.
 Further, $D$ is finite dimensional over its centre $E$, the dimension being a square $[D:E]$, and the \emph{Schur index} of $A$ is equal to $\sqrt{[D:E]}$~\cite[Section~27]{CR}. \begin{thm}[{\cite[Theorem~1]{C1}}] Let $G$ be a finite group of order $q$.
 Then

 where $r$ is given by